FiLMiC LogV2 increases the dynamic range of the iPhone XS, iPhone XS Max and iPhone XR up to 12 stops in ideal conditions. Here’s how it works.

 FiLMiC LogV2 Dynamic Range Test Charts

 First let’s look at the charts, then I’ll explain a bit about how this is achieved.

-Even the iPhone SE without a neural engine at all manages an extra stop of dynamic range when shooting with FiLMiC LogV2.
+As you can see, the latest generation iPhones show a notable increase in dynamic range.
+Even the iPhone SE without a neural engine manages an extra stop of dynamic range when shooting with FiLMiC LogV2.

 Below is FiLMiC Pro’s testing methodology as officially documented.

-Only when grading some extreme styles did I need to employ some debanding on skies, for example, but with a lot of normal looks, this would not be necessary.
+Only when grading some extreme styles did I need to employ some debanding on skies.
+With a lot of normal looks, this would not be necessary.

-How is FiLMiC LogV2 implemented?
+How FiLMiC LogV2 Works